GrantZheng86/NeedleExtraction/README.md

 The recorded time includes milliseconds, seconds, minutes and hours.
 When the recorded times are displayed in Excel, the default formatting will not show hour.
 To show the hour information, choose correct format option for each cell.<br/>
 ATTENTION: When using polynomial coefficients for fitting, make sure to choose the right data type to avoid overflow issue.
-This is more likely to happen to terms with large power
+This is more likely to happen to terms with large power.
+The recommended type is longlong